Mealsgate: Governance

+For Local Government purposes it is administered as part of the Cumberland unitary authority area.

 Mealsgate does not have its own parish council, instead it is part of Allhallows Parish Council.
 The Parish of Allhallows incorporates the three villages of Baggrow, Fletchertown and Watch Hill, together with the area of Mealsgate known as Pine Grove.

 Landmarks

 Around 1 mi to the south-west is Whitehall, a medieval tower house, restored by Anthony Salvin in the 19th century.